jpaggi/recursive/readme.md

 # Identification of recursive splice sites using metabolic labeling data

+Three independent methods for identification of recursive splice sites from RNA-seq data are developed:

+- RatchetJunction, A previously described method using splice junction reads,
+- RatchetPair, which uses paired end reads straddling a splice junction,
+- RatchetScan, which infers recursive splice site locations from patterns in the read coverage of introns.

 ## General Notes.
-	load_genome.py and get_motifs.py are used throughout
-	... must generally add sjr/core_pipeline to path or copy these files into working directory
+The scripts load_genome.py and get_motifs.py are used throughout, add sjr/core_pipeline to PYTHONPATH or copy these files into working directory
+Code for aligning reads is not included in this repository.
+We used hisat2 with default settings in our study, but feel free to use your favorite *spliced-read* aligner.

 ## Defining Intron Set.
 Scripts to make introns from GTF file and get coverage data are in sequence/coverage.

+1. Download a gtf file for the organism you are studying.
+2. Extract just the 'exon' entries and sort them by transcript name.
-	get_introns.py parses the GTF file and outputs a bed file of long introns
+3. Run "cat <file>.gtf | get_introns.py > introns.bed" to parse the GTF file into a bed file of 1000+ base pair introns

-	get_intron_expression.py takes the long intron file and a BAM file ... gives pileup of coverage at each postion + number of sjr spanning intron
+4. Run "python get_intron_expression.py reads.bam introns.bed > intron_expression.bed" to obtain a pileup of coverage at each postion + number of sjr spanning intron

-	merge.py sums coverage data from multiple BAM files
+5. Merge coverage data from mulitple BAM files using merge.py.

-	expressed.py takes a sjr, min size and max size cutoff and prints the corresponding set of introns

-## Preparing Coverage for MCMC.
+## Preparing Coverage for RatchetScan.
 Still in sequence/coverage.

-	remove_exons.sh does everything... workflow is:
+remove_exons.sh does everything, note that this script contains hardcoded paths, so you will have to edit it... workflow is:
-	  1) Extract reads in different size ranges.
+a.
+Extract reads in different size ranges.
-	  2) Use bedtools subtract to remove exonic regions
+b.
+Use bedtools subtract to remove exonic regions
-	  3) Merge together intronic regions, summing the sjr counts
+c.
+Merge together intronic regions, summing the sjr counts
-	  4) Recompute coverage of each intronic segment for all replicates
+d.
+Recompute coverage of each intronic segment for all replicates
-	  5) Merged all replicate expression levels together
+e.
+Merged all replicate expression levels together
-	  6) Mask repeats
+f.
+Replace expression values in repeat regions with average of neighboring regions.

-## Running MCMC.
+## Running RatchetScan.
 All scripts are in sawtooth/mcmc_core.

+run.sh will run all steps of the RatchetScan pipeline.
+Substeps are

-	run_mcmc.py feeds coverage data into mcmc.py
-	... tunable parameters are set in run_mcmc.py
+a. run_mcmc.py feeds coverage data into mcmc.py. tunable parameters are set in run_mcmc.py, they are currently set as we used in our study.

-	call_sites.py transforms the MCMC probabilities into RS predicitons ... setting here to instead produce random peaks for FDR analysis
+b. call_sites.py transforms the MCMC probabilities into RS predicitons. setting here to instead produce random peaks for FDR analysis

-	merge_sites.py merges individual sites implicated by seperate peaks
+c. merge_sites.py merges individual sites implicated by seperate peaks

-## Running SJR pipeline.
+## Running RatchetJunction and RatchetPair.
-	All necessary scripts are in sjr/core_pipeline/
+All necessary scripts are in sjr/core_pipeline/.
-	Read run_all.sh and change hard coded inputs as appropriate.
-	This script will automatically run both the sjr and read pair pipeline I honestly don't see why you would need to rerun this though.
-	There is the raw output of this on UTR/jpaggi/reads/sjr

-## Motif Analysis.
-	To prepare intron annotations follow directions above, then use bedtools merge (this stops intervals from being double counted).
-	Then use sjr/get_background.py to get random motifs

-	Look in code for how to load in the
+run_all.sh will run all steps of both pipelines.
+Substeps are

+a.
+Extract reads that potentially straddle recursive splice junctions.
+b.
+Extract putative recursive splice junction reads
+c.
+Group putative recursive splice junction reads that have shared a 5'ss
+d.
+Merge together data from all timepoints and replicates
+e.
+Run RatchetPair algorithm (See straddle_gem.py).
+f.
+Assign groups of reads to an intron based on intron expression levels

+## Combining output of methods
+Use combine/standard_table.py to create a combined table of graveley events, sawtooth events, and sjr detected sites ... read through to replace hardcoded file paths

+Call combine/define_introns.py followed by combine/get_sjr.py to fill in exon detection data.

+The combine directory contains several tools for visualizing expression levels in long introns.

 ## Splicing Rates.

-	First use combine/standard_table_reader.py to extract the set of recursive sites that you want to use Then, run sequence/make_introns.py with the return statement uncommented.
+1. Use combine/standard_table_reader.py to extract the set of recursive sites that you want to use
+2. Run sequence/make_introns.py with the return statement uncommented.
 This merges recursive sites together into groups by intron.
-	Finally, call rates/run_all.py with this file as an argument. ( you also need a gtf file of exons.. just use grep exons)
+3. Call rates/run_all.py with this file as an argument.

-	You can use plot.py with the summary table as an argument to plot the mean psi values Use plot_transformed.py to plot coverage in transformed space (for QC)
+4. You can use plot.py with the summary table as an argument to plot the mean psi values

-## Combining Data.
-	Use standard_table.py to create a combined table of graveley events, sawtooth events, and sjr detected sites ... read through to replace hardcoded file paths

-	Call combine/define_introns.py followed by combine/get_sjr.py to fill in exon detection data
+5. Use plot_transformed.py to plot coverage in transformed space (for QC)